jihoon-ko/CGLB/README.md

  ## Get Started

- Our CGLB currently supports Linux systems with GPU devices.
-We also implmented a CPU version for Windows system via the [https://github.com/QueuQ/CGLBwin](https://github.com/QueuQ/CGLBwin).
+ This repository contains our CGLB implemented for running on GPU devices.
+To running in Windows system, please specify the argument ```--replace_illegal_char``` as ```True``` to avoid illegal filename characters (details are in <a href="#Running the Code in Windows System">Running the Code in Windows System</a>).
+We also implmented a CPU version via [https://github.com/QueuQ/CGLBwin](https://github.com/QueuQ/CGLBwin).
 To run the code, the following packages are required to be installed:

 * python==3.7.10
 * scipy==1.5.2